Gui-Yom/hlbc/README.md

 - `<game>.exe`: A very light executable that contains the Hashlink VM
 - `hlboot.dat`: The actual bytecode file Hashlink is configured to load on startup.
 This is the file you want to load in *hlbc*.
 It doesn't contain any game assets, this is just code.
-- `sdlboot.dat`: This is the same code, except it fallbacks to SDL.
 - `<lib>.hdll`: This is your average native code dll, except it can work with the VM.

 ## Repository structure